Rates of Reaction O Level: 5 Factors Every Student Must Master

 Connect to Other Chemistry Topics

-Rates of reaction O level content connects directly to electrolysis (where concentration of electrolyte affects the rate of deposition), acids and bases (concentration of acid affects reaction rate with metals), and organic chemistry (catalysts in industrial processes).
+Rates of reaction O level content connects directly to electrolysis (concentration of electrolyte affects the rate of deposition), acids and bases (concentration of acid affects reaction rate with metals), and organic chemistry (catalysts in industrial processes).
 Our guides on acids, bases and salts and electrolysis O level cover these connections in detail.
+If you are finding the conceptual side of rates of reaction difficult alongside other Sec 4 Chemistry topics, our guide on why Pure Chemistry feels so hard in Sec 4 explains how to tackle the subject systematically.

 Frequently Asked Questions

-A catalyst increases the rate of reaction by providing an alternative reaction pathway with a lower activation energy.
-This means a higher proportion of collisions now have energy equal to or greater than the activation energy, so there are more successful collisions per unit time.
-Crucially, the catalyst itself is not consumed — it remains chemically unchanged at the end of the reaction.
+A catalyst provides an alternative reaction pathway with a lower activation energy.
+This means a higher proportion of collisions already have enough energy to react successfully — without any increase in temperature or collision frequency.
+The catalyst itself is not consumed and remains chemically unchanged at the end of the reaction.